shoui520/shoui520.github.io/docs/vn-android.md

 Any games that use the NScripter engine (e.g. has an `nscript.dat` file) can be loaded and played natively without any virtualization on Android.

 TBA

-## QEMU/Limbo/Bochs PC Emulator

-This way is dreadfully slow and I recommend you stay FAR away from this.
-If you want a portable PC visual novel experience, I recommend you pick up a GPD Win.
-The first model equipped with an Intel Atom will be fine for VNs, the second model with an Intel Core m3 is more likely to be in stock though.

 <h3>Found this useful?
 Consider supporting me on Patreon!</h3>